wallytutor/Kompanion/docs/setup-languages.md

 4. Go to Ruby [download page](https://rubyinstaller.org/downloads/) and identify the `Devkit` package for `x64`.
 During installation change the path to point to `apps/` and unselect the options to associate extensions and adding to the path.
 Proceed with edition of `scripts/base-octave.bat` as you have done so far.

-5. Download the static GNU [Rust MSI installer](https://static.rust-lang.org/dist/rust-1.85.1-x86_64-pc-windows-gnu.msi) and execute it; chose advanced options to be able to select installation for the current user only.
+5. To use Rust you must have followed the instllation instructions for [MSYS2](setup-general.md); package `mingw-w64-x86_64-binutils` must have been installed.
+Next, download the static GNU [Rust MSI installer](https://static.rust-lang.org/dist/rust-1.85.1-x86_64-pc-windows-gnu.msi) and execute it; chose advanced options to be able to select installation for the current user only.
 Select to install under `apps\rust-stable-gnu-1.85` directory.
 Check `base-rust.bat` for environment setup.
-You also need to install [MSYS2](https://www.msys2.org/) and the development toolkit.

 **Note:** for now having both Rust and Octave fully operational in command-line is not working.
 This should not be a problem as Octave can be launched with its user-interface and that remain the most popular/recommended way of using it.